fluxcd/website/content/en/flux/security/secrets-management.md

 which mounts secrets as files directly into a Pod filesystem, instead of generating native Kubernetes Secrets.

-Due to the way it works the secrets are not accessible within the Kubernetes Control Plane, so although you can use it with your workloads, it won't work when providing to CustomResourceTypes (CRDs) that need a reference to a secret (e.g. `.spec.secretRef.name` in `GitRepository`).
+Due to the way it works, the secrets are not accessible within the Kubernetes Control Plane, so although you can use it with your workloads, it won't work when providing to CustomResourceTypes (CRDs) that need a reference to a secret (e.g. `.spec.secretRef.name` in `GitRepository`).